 There are two approaches to lumbar back surgery currently available to patients: traditional open back surgery procedures and minimally invasive procedures, such as minimally invasive surgery.In recent years, minimally invasive procedures have become an extremely popular alternative because traditional open back surgery is massively invasive, requires hospitalization, involves a long incision and requires months of recovery time.
 Unlike traditional open back surgery, minimally invasive lumbar surgery, cervical surgery, thoracic surgery are actually outpatient procedures.
 The result is less pain, quicker recovery and fewer risks.

 The surgeons at Laser Spine Institute offer a number of minimally invasive procedures that have been designed to help people find meaningful pain relief without the drawbacks of traditional open back surgery.
-Contact Laser Spine Institute today to learn more about all of your options and for a free review of your MRI or CT scan.
+Contact Laser Spine Institute today to learn more about all of your options for minimally invasive treatment.